vparrello/FIG-Bioinformatics-Course/0_Getting-Started/0_Course-Syllabus.md

 1. Sample Set Creation - Create the sample report needed to feed the hammer output into an "X-matrix"

-2. Data Curation - Create the X-matrix necessary to feed into a classifier

-3. Creating the Xmatrix - Create the ancilary data to make a classifier and explore the inner workings of what happens at each stage
+2. Creating the Xmatrix - Create the ancilary data to make a classifier and explore the inner workings of what happens at each stage

-4. Machine Learning Classifier - Validation data ensures that the classifier should work well on real-world data.
+3. Machine Learning Classifier - Validation data ensures that the classifier should work well on real-world data.
 Find out what quality testing you can do to make the system more accurate

 ## References